Thomas Randolph (American football)

-Thomas Randolph (born October 5, 1970) is a former American football cornerback in the National Football League.
+Thomas Carl Randolph II (born October 5, 1970) is an American former professional football player who was a cornerback in the National Football League (NFL).

 Randolph attended Manhattan High School in Manhattan, Kansas.
-He played college football at Kansas State, where he was named to the Associated Press second-team All-American team in 1993.
+He played college football for the Kansas State Wildcats, where he was named to the Associated Press second-team All-American team in 1993.
+Randolph was also an All-American for the Kansas State Wildcats track and field team, placing 3rd in the 55 meters at the 1993 NCAA Division I Indoor Track and Field Championships.

-Randolph was drafted by the New York Giants in the second round of the 1994 NFL Draft.
+Randolph was selected by the New York Giants in the second round of the 1994 NFL draft.
 He played with the Giants from 1994 to 1997.
 He subsequently played for the Cincinnati Bengals in 1998 and the Indianapolis Colts in 1999, which was his final year in the NFL.